Iqos: Waste

-Health Effects
+Health effects

 Many of the early studies of Iqos were funded by the tobacco industry.
 A 2021 independent systematic review noted some reduction in risk markers among users compared to cigarette users.
-However, it also noted Iqos use was reported to alter mitochondrial function, which could further exaggerate airway inflammation and lung cancer.
+However, it's also noted Iqos use was reported to alter mitochondrial function, which could further exaggerate airway inflammation and lung cancer.
 The review concluded that "research seems to be necessary to assess the frequency of HTP use and its potential negative health effects."
 A 2022 Cochrane review of 13 studies concluded:

 Marketing

 The Iqos 2.2 was the first commercially launched device under the brand name.
-In 2021, Iqos devices were available in approximately 70 countries.
-Among them, the United States, Canada, Belarus, Moldova, Georgia, Israel, Sweden, South Korea and Portugal have chosen to adopt a specific approach to supervise the sale of heated tobacco/Iqos.
+In 2023, Iqos products had 28.6 million users in 84 countries.
+Among them, the United States, Canada, New Zealand, South Korea, Israel, United Arab Emirates, Ukraine, Belarus, Moldova, Georgia and most European Union countries have chosen to adopt a specific approach to supervise the sale of heated tobacco.
 In Canada and Israel, the packaging of Iqos devices is fully covered with a warning message.
 In the United States, the FDA granted Philip Morris authorization to make a "reduced exposure" marketing claim, considering that switching completely from cigarettes to Iqos reduces exposure to harmful chemicals, but specifically did not allow Philip Morris to make any claim that switching from cigarettes to Iqos reduces the user's risk of disease.
 The decision to allow for reduced exposure claims was criticized by the World Health Organization as misleading to consumers.